Behavioral Consequences of Sexual Orientation Disclosure in a Large-Scale Digital Environment: Data

-In this section, we introduce the data and explain the methodology employed in our analysis.
-The next subsection outlines the construction of our data set and details how we gauge players’ revealed preferences for characters.
-We then provide a formal review of the synthetic control estimator employed to isolate the effects of the coming-out event on players’ preferences for Graves.

-\subsection{Data}
+\section{Data}

-We obtain our data by accessing the Riot Games API, which provides us with valuable information about League of Legends matches.
-The game operates on multiple servers located worldwide, and we focus on specific servers for our analysis.
-These servers include Brazil, North and East Europe, West Europe, Korea, North Latin America, South Latin America, and North America.
+We obtain our data by accessing the Riot Games API, which provides us with valuable information about League of Legends matches.\footnote{\ The API is publicly available and can be accessed using a standard developer key issued by Riot Games, allowing data collection without relying on web scraping.} The game operates on multiple servers located worldwide.
+Within each server, we focus on players in the highest tier of the ranked system.
+By targeting this specific group of players, we aim to minimize behavioral noise arising from infrequent or weakly engaged players who may be less exposed to in-game information and whose character choices are more idiosyncratic, thereby reducing the risk of attenuation bias.\footnote{\ Players can choose between \textit{draft} or \textit{ranked} matches.

-Within these servers, we target the top tier of the League of Legends ranked system, which comprises the top 200 or 300 players (approximately the top 0.01\% of players) on each server.
-By targeting this specific group of players, we aim to minimize the noise that may arise from players who are not fully engaged in the game, thus reducing the risk of attenuation bias.
-Furthermore, this focus increases the chances that players in our data set are aware of the coming-out event, thereby strengthening the credibility of our identification strategy.\footnote{\ We acknowledge that some of these players may have followers or engage in streaming activities, which could reduce the level of anonymity within our sample.
-Essentially, our focus trades off a degree of anonymity for reduced attenuation bias and strengthened credibility of identification.}

-Specifically, we identified the players within the top tier of each server as of July 2022.
-For each of these players, we gathered data on all the matches they engaged in the ranked mode during the period January-July $2022$.\footnote{\ Players can choose between \textit{draft} or \textit{ranked} matches.
 Both game modes share the same mechanics and objectives.
 However, while draft matches are more casual and do not have consequences for players' rankings or ratings, in ranked matches players earn or lose points based on the outcome of the match to determine their position within the ranked system.
-By focusing on ranked matches we aim to further reduce the risk of attenuation bias.} This approach inherently includes players who were not in the top tier as of July $2022$ but have been matched with our focal players during the time span we consider.
+By focusing on ranked matches we aim to further reduce the risk of attenuation bias.} Furthermore, this focus increases the chances that players in our data set are aware of the coming-out event, thereby strengthening the credibility of our identification strategy.

-From these data, we construct a balanced daily panel data set that tracks the usage of each character over time.
-We then exclude characters that have been released after the coming-out event.
-This results in a final data set composed of $161,756$ players, engaging in a total of $142,856$ matches played over $193$ days, encompassing a total of $159$ characters.